September 20, 2024

 We are interested in hearing from professionals from all disciplines, levels, and backgrounds, and we are especially interested in hearing from people who live outside North America or come from backgrounds traditionally underrepresented in design.

-If you are a working designer and want to contribute an op-ed, art-ed, personal essay, career insights, or other relevant piece, sign up here to become part of our contributor network.
+If you are a working designer or design thinker and want to contribute an op-ed, art-ed, personal essay, career insights, or other relevant piece, sign up here to become part of our contributor network.
 You’ll be added to our contributor’s mailing list and receive occasional updates to our editorial calendar and calls for more specific pitches.

 While we will be reaching out with calls for submissions based on upcoming editorial themes, we are always looking for: